serkankorkut17/dynamic-multi-db-query-api/README.md

 - IF(condition, true_val, false_val)
 - CASE/IFS(cond1, val1, cond2, val2, ..., elseVal) → SQL: CASE WHEN cond1 THEN val1 WHEN cond2 THEN val2 ...
 ELSE elseVal END

+- For MongoDB and API databases, conditional functions are not supported.

 Example: